nr91/Machine-Learning-and-Medicine/breast_cancer_classifier.md

 #### Create model

-We will use a simple feed-forward neural network with a hidden layer of 100 units followed by a another hidden layer of 50 units and finally an output layer of 1 unit.
-We will use relu activation functions for the hidden layers and a sigmoid activation for the final output layer.
+We will use a simple feed-forward neural network with a hidden layer of 100 units followed by a hidden layer of 50 units and finally an single output layer.
+We will use relu activation functions for the hidden layers and a sigmoid activation for the output layer.

 ``` python
 #### Python Code